quartertone/functions/Readme.md

   - three-state slider
 - threestate.css
   - stylsheet for three state slider
-- timediff.js
-  - return time difference to the closest hour
-  - TODO: make this more generalizable (granularity options)
-- timenow.js
-  - return local time
-  - (file contains other functions that rely on momentjs.
-TODO: convert these to vanilla)
 - toggleslider.css
   - stylesheet for slider-style checkbox
 - WORKINPROGRESS.js